yjg30737/onepiece-database/README.md

 You can see what kind of info this get in the link above.
 Such as character name, height..

+Also you are able to sort the data as well.

 ## Requirements
 * PyQt5 (for GUI)
 * pandas (for converting)